Coordinator, Services

 • Seven years of full-time, paid, professional experience which has included providing or coordinating social services, family counseling, serving as advocate of school aged at risk youth, community outreach work, performing probation work with a school-age population in an urban setting.

-• fiscal planning and budgeting.
+• Demonstrated knowledge of: fiscal planning and budgeting.

-• counseling and intervention techniques.
+• Demonstrated knowledge of: counseling and intervention techniques.

-• learn and determine services and programs provided by the District that address the needs of children experiencing homelessness. o coordinate the provision of educational and social services to a transient student population.
+• Ability to: learn and determine services and programs provided by the District that address the needs of children experiencing homelessness.

-• establish and maintain effective working relationships.
+• Ability to: establish and effective working relationships.

 Responsibilities